shruti-create/geno-graphix-main/README.md

 GenoGraphix aims to address these challenges by developing a web-based application that enhances primer design, minimizes issues like self-amplification and primer dimers, and improves usability and reliability.
 Our platform is designed for both research and at-home diagnostics.

+## Features

+### Interactive Primer Mapping

+GenoGraphix provides a visual representation of primer placement on the target sequence, allowing users to assess primer coverage and alignment.
+This ensures even distribution of primers, minimizing non-specific amplification risks.

+### Primer Set Validation and Debugging

+Unlike conventional tools that evaluate primers individually, GenoGraphix simulates the collective behavior of all six primers.
+This is crucial for LAMP, where unintended cross-interactions between primers can compromise reaction reliability.
+By detecting and flagging these issues early, GenoGraphix helps researchers prevent experimental failures and improve diagnostic accuracy.

+### Real-Time Feedback and Recommendations

+GenoGraphix provides dynamic feedback as users adjust their primers.
+For example, if a primer’s GC content is too high, the system suggests modifications to improve specificity while maintaining binding efficiency.
+This iterative improvement process reduces the need for trial-and-error synthesis, streamlining primer optimization.

 ## Open a Local Instance of GenoGraphix

 cd frontend \